pprados/tag_images_for_google_drive/README.md

 ## Motivation
 Synchronize a CSV database and PNG/JPEG files to add #hashtag in image description.
-Then, you can synchronize all files with Google drive.
+Then, you can synchronize all files with Google drive and search image with *tags*.

 ## Synopsis
 Google drive use only the description meta-data to index an image.
-After this synchronisation it's possible to search an image with "`type:image a_hash_tag`".
+After this synchronisation it's possible to search an image with "`type:image a_hashtag`".
 ```
 type:image apple
 ```